 Developing agronomic performance through the use of sustainable and resilient practices.
 Resilience means adapting to changing climate conditions.
-Sustainability means proposing practices that make it possible to protect the soil and to reduce spending on energy and water.
+Sustainability means proposing practices that make it possible to protect soil, biodiversity and to reduce spending on energy and water

 Examples of applications

-Placed in fields that are to be harvested by machine, this object, shaped like a sugar beet or a potato, enables growers farmers to record the frequency and intensity of shocks in order to fine-tune the settings of their diggers and so preserve the quality of the harvest.
-Jointly developed by the Group’s New Technologies and Agronomy teams, this innovation is currently being tested but will eventually be brought into use in the sugar beet-growing zones of the nine Tereos sugar factories in France.
+Placed in fields that will later be harvested by machine, this object, shaped like a sugar beet or potato, allows growers to record the frequency and intensity of impacts in order to fine tune the settings on their machines and guarantee the quality of the crop.
+Jointly developed by the Group’s New Technologies and Agronomy teams, this innovation is currently being tested and will eventually be brought into use in the sugar beet growing zones at the nine Tereos sugar factories in France.